aliseyedi01/FastAPI-Ecommerce-API/README.md

 ## Demo

+> [!IMPORTANT]
-> **Tip:** The Render.com free plan may experience a short delay (approximately 1 minute) when starting up.
+> The Render.com free plan may experience a short delay (approximately 1 minute) when starting up.
 Please be patient for the initial access.

 - **Render.com**
 	- [Swagger](https://ecommerce-jgao.onrender.com/docs)